-Second Nature announces a new initiative engaging higher education institutions across the nation to shape guidance and innovation with respect to carbon offsets:
+Engaging higher education institutions across the nation to shape guidance and innovation around carbon offsets

 Attend the next meeting of the Offsets Advisory Council

 Carbon offsets are an important part of many Climate Action Plans.
 As campuses take diverse approaches to meeting climate goals, questions and tensions abound when it comes to creating a sound offsets strategy.
-This advisory council is being convened to address these complexities.
-The Second Nature Offsets Advisory Council will be the space for experts within higher education to coalesce around topics of carbon pricing, offset purchasing, land management and inventorying of carbon stocks, and non-additional sequestration, among other topics.
+This advisory council was convened in academic year 2023 to address these complexities, and continues in 2024 to deepen its work.
+The Second Nature Offsets Advisory Council is the space for experts within higher education to coalesce around topics of carbon pricing, offset purchasing, land management and inventorying of carbon stocks, and non-additional sequestration, among other topics.